Create an Auto Invest portfolio on Twino and set it up correctly

 Maximum loan amount per loan

-Currently, interest rates on Twino range from 10% to 16% per annum.
-For maximum return, you should focus on loans between 14% and 16% per annum.
+Currently, interest rates on Twino range from 10% to 16% per year.
+For maximum return, you should focus on loans between 14% and 16% per year.

 You will quickly see that there are higher interest rates only for loans from Russia and Kazakhstan.
 Twino shows you an interest rate in the foreign currency (CE Rate, Currency Exchange Rate) and currency adjusted (rate).
 In currency-adjusted terms, you will get higher interest rates only for loans from Kazakhstan (2% risk premium).

-If your goal is maximum return, you should invest only in loans from Kazakhstan (not recommended or not recommended at all).
+If your goal is maximum return, you should invest only in loans from Kazakhstan (which is generally not recommendable).

-You should investonly in loans with the rating BuyBack" and PG.
+You should invest only in loans with the rating BuyBack and Payment Guarantee.

 Currency influence (currency risk)